 Prior to this offering, there has been no public market for the common stock.
-It is currently estimated that the initial public offering price per share will be between \$14.00 and \$16.00.
-AeroVironment has applied to have the common stock approved for listing on the Nasdaq Global Market under the symbol "AVAV."
+The common stock has been approved for listing on the Nasdag Global Market under the symbol "AVAV."

 See "Risk Factors" on page 7 to read about factors you should consider before buying shares of the common stock.